Malaria In Kids: Causes, Symptoms And Treatment

-Symptoms of malaria in toddlers
+Signs and symptoms of malaria in babies

 What happens when a toddler is infected?

-How can it be diagnosed?
+How can malaria be diagnosed?

 Is malaria contagious?

-Dosage for toddlers:
+- Dosage for toddlers:

-Duration of medicine:
+- Duration of medicine:

-Diet to be followed:
+- Diet to be followed:

 Are there ways to treat malaria at home?